TaitoUnited/full-stack-template/README.md

 Execute the following steps for an environment (`feature`, `dev`, `test`, `staging` or `prod`):

-1. Run `taito env-create:ENV` and follow instructions.
+1. Run `taito env create:ENV` and follow instructions.
 2. For production: configure `helm-prod.yaml`

 ### Upgrading to the latest version of the project template

-Run `taito template-upgrade`.
+Run `taito template upgrade`.
 The command copies the latest versions of reusable Helm charts and CI/CD scripts to your project folder, and also this README.md file.
 You should not make project specific modifications to them as they are designed to be reusable and easily configurable for various needs.
 Improve the originals instead, and then upgrade.

 ### Kubernetes configuration

 The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm:ENV.yaml` files contain environment specific overrides for them.
 By modying them you can easily configure environment variables, resource requirements and autoscaling for your containers.

-If you want to change your stack in some way (e.g. add/remove cache or function), run `taito template-upgrade` and it will do it for you.
+If you want to change your stack in some way (e.g. add/remove cache or function), run `taito template upgrade` and it will do it for you.

 ### Configuring secrets